MPFEConsultancy/mpfeconsultancy.github.io/blog/_posts/2020-06-01-cloud-computing.md

 ## MPFE

 We hope you've found this brief introduction to Cloud Computing useful.
 MPFE have experience developing infrastructure solutions and automation in both AWS and Azure.
-If you are considering a cloud migration or deployment, or if have resources in the cloud that you need assistance managing or improving we would love to help.
+If you are considering a cloud migration or deployment, or if you have resources in the cloud that you need assistance managing or improving we would love to help.
 Please get in touch.